HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: $newPassword
    - Type: int
    - Description: The new password the user wants to change to.
-Stored as tinyint(1) in the database
+Stored as varchar(225) in the database

 - Parameter: action
-   - Type: ?
+   - Type: String
    - Description: Specifies the action

 ## Calling Methods